Synthetixio/synthetix-docs/content/integrations/testnets.md

 <img src="/img/misc/kovan-depot.gif" />

-> For example on Kovan, navigate to https://contracts.synthetix.io/kovan/Depot#writeContract and execute `exchangeEtherForSNX()` as per the
+> For example on Kovan, navigate to https://contracts.synthetix.io/kovan/Depot#writeContract and execute `exchangeEtherForSNX()` with some amount of testnet ETH.